LKummer/Satellite/doc/content/contribution/architecture.md

 keywords = ["Structure", "Folder", "Directory"]
 +++

-Satelite is built using a custom Webpack setup which processes `SCSS` files and copies files to different folders in order to use Sass without requiring extended Hugo and reduce folder nesting.
+Satellite is built using a custom Webpack setup which processes `SCSS` files and copies files to different folders in order to use Sass without requiring extended Hugo and reduce folder nesting.
 The [Webpack Hugo theme boilerplate is available on Github](https://github.com/LKummer/hugo-theme-boilerplate).